 1. Write Crafted Content

 When people find information online, they land on pages that a business or blogger has carefully and regularly published to hopefully meet the needs of the person that landed there.
 That’s the goal.
 Naturally, the goal for sales copy is to generate a sale.
 The goal for a blog post is to develop and nurture a reader base that generates engagement.

 Writing for your blog means you’re writing for the web.
 People from all over the world can, and will, search and find your content.
 Since you know very little about the person that landed on your page, you want to connect with them as quickly as possible.
 Writing in short yet comprehensive sentences will help you do this.
-It’s not a grammar contest, so there’s no need to show off Jedi vocabulary skills or use yawningly long sentences.
+It’s not a grammar contest.
+So, there’s no need to show off Jedi vocabulary skills or use yawningly long sentences.
 This can make your content harder to read.
-Since you’re speaking to a wide demographic, you don’t want to alienage your readers, or connect with only a fraction of them.
-The objective should be to convey your message as quickly and to as many people as possible regardless of their level of understanding or background.
+Since you’re speaking to a wide demographic, you don’t want to alienage your readers.
+Nor do you want to connect with only a fraction of them.
+The objective should be to convey your message as quickly and to as many people as possible, regardless of their level of understanding or background.

 The third rule to writing good content is to be creative.
 Following the set of textbook rules you learned decades ago won’t help you online today.
-Good content involves time and research, so you can write a well-written article, and also passion and experience, so it can be interesting and engaging for your readers.
-The objective is to unearth something new and original, and to present it in a way that makes sense and connects with people.
+Good content involves time and research.
+So, you can write a well-written article, and also use passion and experience, so it can be interesting and engaging for your readers.
+The objective is to unearth something new and original.
+And, to present it in a way that makes sense and connects with people.

 What did we miss?
 What have you learned writing for your blog?
 Sometimes it’s a matter of trying, failing, correcting and repeating.
 Soon you’ll have that ah ha moment when writing for your blog.